ivan006/Course-Work--Notes/Web-dev/Wordpress-made-easy/readme.md

 	- Uncheck "header border bottom"
 	- If you opted for "transparent" change the background color to black and reduce the alpha
 	- Disactivate the eyeball on "search form" and "social buttons"
+	- Change the menu background color to whatever you want
 	- Publish
 - Orient to
 	- Customise